-The main construction works for Coldham solar, which is co-located with our Coldham wind farm, are complete, with commercial operation date being achieved on 19 March 2024.
+The main construction works for Coldham solar, which is co-located with our Coldham wind farm, are complete, with final commissioning underway ahead of expected commercial operation date at the end of Q1 2024.

 All of this means that as at the end of 2023, we have four onshore projects, including a large-scale solar site, under construction.